 - Follow the in-app instructions to configure your Telegram settings.

-As you’re probably aware, most of the instant messengers (including Telegram) need your number in order to connect with the contacts.
-Basically, all folks in your contacts list that use the Telegram instant messenger, should be added to your in-app contacts after you connect your device.
+As you’re probably aware, most of the instant messengers (including Telegram) need your number to connect with the contacts.
+All folks in your contacts list that use the Telegram instant messenger, should be added to your in-app contacts after you connect your device.
 Sadly, it seems that there is a bug that blocks the import of individual contacts.
-There are some things that you can do in order to overcome this obstacle.
+There are some things that you can do to overcome this obstacle.

 - Stop the app or restart your device.
-Just open the Active Apps window and stop Telegram.
+Just open the Recents window and stop Telegram.

 - Change some letters in the troubled contact.
 In addition, if you use non-alphabetical symbols (that differ from standard English), try renaming them.
 Once the contact is imported, you can restore its original name.